Dejzi

 Diellza Krasniqi (born 10 September 1993), better known by her artistic name Dejzi, is a fashion designer from Kosovo.

 Early life

 Diellza Krasniqi was born in Mitrovica, Kosovo.
 On her teenage years she started developing her passion for sewing and fashion while being influenced by her mother who was a dressmaker at the time.
-Diellza presented her collection ‘Galaxy’ in Harbin Fashion Week on January, 2018.
+Diellza presented her collection ‘Galaxy’ in Harbin Fashion Week in January 2018.